tinahe75/hezi-handmade/README.md

 # Hezi Handmade
-This website (https://tinahe75.github.io/hezi-handmade/) is an online portfolio showcasing my work since 2013.
+Welcome to my online portfolio!
+This website (https://tinahe75.github.io/hezi-handmade/) is a collection of some of the things I've made since 2013.
+Please enjoy:)